peterwittek/somoclu/README.md

 # Interfaces

-[Python](https://somoclu.readthedocs.io/), [R](https://cran.r-project.org/web/packages/Rsomoclu/), and [MATLAB](https://github.com/peterwittek/somoclu/tree/master/src/MATLAB) interfaces are available for the dense CPU and GPU kernels.
+[Python](https://somoclu.readthedocs.io/), [Julia](https://github.com/peterwittek/Somoclu.jl), [R](https://cran.r-project.org/web/packages/Rsomoclu/), and [MATLAB](https://github.com/peterwittek/somoclu/tree/master/src/MATLAB) interfaces are available for the dense CPU and GPU kernels.
 MPI and the sparse kernel are not support through the interfaces.
 For respective examples, see the folders in src.

 The Python version is also available in [PyPI](https://pypi.python.org/pypi/somoclu).
 You can install it with

-    $ sudo pip install somoclu
+    $ pip install somoclu

+Alternatively, it is also available on [conda-forge](https://github.com/conda-forge/somoclu-feedstock):

+    $ conda install somoclu

 Some pre-built binaries in the wheel format or Windows installer are provided at [PyPI Dowloads](https://pypi.python.org/pypi/somoclu#downloads), they are tested with [Anaconda](https://www.continuum.io/downloads) distributions.
 If you encounter errors like `ImportError: DLL load failed: The specified module could not be found` when `import somoclu`, you may need to use [Dependency Walker](http://www.dependencywalker.com/) as shown [here](http://stackoverflow.com/a/24704384/1136027) on `_somoclu_wrap.pyd` to find out missing DLLs and place them at the write place.
 Usually right version (32/64bit) of `vcomp90.dll, msvcp90.dll, msvcr90.dll` should be put to `C:\Windows\System32` or `C:\Windows\SysWOW64`.

-The wheel binaries for macOS are compiled with `gcc`, which you can install by:

-    $ brew install gcc --without-multilib

-and use

-    $ export DYLD_LIBRARY_PATH=/usr/local/lib/gcc/7/:$DYLD_LIBRARY_PATH

-before running the Python interpreter.

-To get it working with the GPU kernel, you might have to follow the instructions at [Somoclu - Python Interface](https://github.com/peterwittek/somoclu/tree/master/src/Python).
+The wheel binaries for macOS are compiled with the system `clang++`, which means by default it is not parallelized.
+To use the parallel version on Mac, you can either use the version in [conda-forge](https://github.com/conda-forge/somoclu-feedstock) or compile it from source with your favourite OpenMP-friendly compiler.
+To get it working with the GPU kernel, you might have to follow the instructions at the [Somoclu - Python Interface](https://github.com/peterwittek/somoclu/tree/master/src/Python).

 The R version is available on CRAN.
 You can install it with